Lumpsum Investment Calculator

 Calculate returns on one-time lumpsum investments in mutual funds.
-Compare with SIP to make informed investment decisions.

-Monthly Investment
+Investment Details

-Est. Returns
+Expected Returns

-SIP Growth Projection
+Growth Projection

 Follow these simple steps to get accurate SIP investment projections:

 Choose how much you want to invest monthly.
 Start as low as ₹100 or go higher based on your budget.
-Use the slider or type the exact amount.

 Enter your expected annual return percentage.
 Historical equity fund returns range from 10-15%.
-Conservative investors can use 8-10%, aggressive can use 12-15%.

 Select how long you plan to invest.
 Longer periods benefit more from compounding.
-Minimum 5 years recommended for equity SIPs.

 See instant projections showing total invested amount, estimated returns, and final corpus.
-Interactive charts visualize your wealth growth year by year.

 Pro Tip: All calculations update in real-time as you adjust values.
-Try different scenarios to find what works best for your financial goals!
+Try different scenarios to find what works best for your financial goals.

 A lumpsum calculator helps you understand how a one-time investment grows over time.
 Unlike SIP where you invest regularly, lumpsum investing is about putting in a significant amount all at once - maybe from a bonus, inheritance, or property sale.
 While lumpsum investing can deliver higher returns if you time the market right, it also carries more risk since you're investing everything at once.
 This calculator is perfect for planning how to deploy your savings, whether it's ₹1 lakh or ₹1 crore, and seeing realistic projections of where it could grow over your chosen time horizon.